Vulture capitalist: Distinguishing between venture and vulture capitalists

 A venture capitalist is an investor who provides funding for start-ups, early stage firms and companies with growth potential.
 These types of firms seek out venture capitalists, as they are too small or too new to have credit profiles, making them ineligible for bank loans and other forms of raising capital.

-Although risky, venture capitalists invest in firms as there are very lucrative returns on their investments when the company they are investing in is successful.
+Although risky, venture capitalists invest in firms as there are lucrative returns on their investments when the companies they are investing in are successful.
 Furthermore, venture capitalists will often invest in a range of firms rather than just one or two, in order to mitigate risks if the investments are unsuccessful.

 On the other hand, vulture capitalists provide a final attempt at gaining funding.
 Whereas venture capitalists seek firms with growth potential, vulture capitalists usually seek out firms where costs can be cut in order to increase profits.
 Mostly, these firms are distressed and on the brink of bankruptcy.
 Due to this reason, vulture capitalists are able to buy these firms at a much lower price than if they had been profitable and expanding.

-Once the firm is acquired, vulture capitalists can attempt to increase efficiency in order to turn the company around.
-This is often done by cutting costs wherever possible, which in part is likely to be accomplished by firing workers where possible, reducing benefits or both, which increases profits or the likelihood of future profitability, thus raising the share price and the worth of the investors holdings.
+Once a firm is acquired, vulture capitalists can attempt to increase efficiency in order to turn around the company.
+This is often done by cutting costs wherever possible, which in part is likely to be accomplished by firing workers where possible, reducing benefits, or both, which increases short-term profits or the perceived likelihood of future profitability, thus raising the share price and the worth of the investor's holdings.
 Lastly, the vulture capitalists sell any equity they own, making a profit.
 But vulture capitalists can also choose to divide and sell off the entire company in pieces, if this should increase the attractiveness of each individual piece to its purchaser and thus allow the vulture capitalist a net profit.